OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Whether you’re keen to sleep in an old jazz bar or a former strip club, it’s the little details that make these places the most stylish boutique hotels in Toronto.

-While Toronto has been quick to demolish much of its industrial heritage for shiny skyscrapers and Downtown developments, Canada’s biggest metropolis is also home to a string of stylish boutique hotels that have breathed new life into the city’s architectural past, rejuvenating time-worn landmarks with cutting-edge contemporary design.
+While Toronto has been quick to demolish much of its industrial heritage for shiny skyscrapers and Downtown developments, Canada’s biggest metropolis is also home to a string of stylish boutique hotels that have breathed new architectural life into the city, rejuvenating time-worn landmarks with cutting-edge contemporary design.
 From former chocolate factories to Victorian-era guest houses, Toronto’s boutique hotels are nothing like the generic chain properties you’re used to settling for – and these are the most stylish in town.